-Existing Woodlot Enhancement: Existing riparian tree stands adjacent to Amenia Brook will also be enhanced with plantings of understory trees, shrubs (from FP Restoration list) and seeding of herbaceous groundcover (from P2 lists).
+Existing Woodlot Enhancement: Existing riparian tree stands adjacent to Cascade Amenia Brook will also be enhanced with plantings of understory trees, shrubs (from FP Restoration list) and seeding of herbaceous groundcover (from P2 lists).

-5.3 Stream P
+5.3 Stream N/P

-Stream P is a lengthy stretch of below-ground culverted stream that drains Wetland P and its headwater spring.
-Approximately 250 feet of Stream P drainage, bisecting the Hole 16 tee area, will be addressed in a restoration project to "daylight" the stream bed.
-(See Map ENV-5, Appendix C).
-This project will be consistent with efforts for Stream V above.
-Grass and Shrub plantings along this highly eroded streambed will stabilize banks, reduce bank erosion and create a low shrub canopy to reduce thermal inputs.
+Stream N/P is a lengthy stretch of below-ground culverted stream that drains Wetland P and its headwater spring.
+Approximately 250 feet of Stream N/P drainage, bisecting the Hole 16 tee area, will be addressed in a restoration project to "daylight" the stream bed.
+(See Map ENV-6, Appendix C).
+Grass and shrub plantings along this highly eroded streambed will stabilize banks, reduce bank erosion and create a low shrub canopy to reduce thermal inputs.
 Shoreline plantings (hydrophilic low shrubs, grasses, sedges and ferns which will not interfere with the field of play) will aid in stabilizing stream banks.
 Large cobble and water bars will be added in-stream, and the stream bed itself will be widened to reduce flow velocities.